AlchlcDvl/TownOfUsReworked/README.md

 [TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Tracker role and the Bait modifier\
 [5up](https://www.twitch.tv/5uppp) and the Submarine Team - For the inspiration of the Grenadier role\
 [MyDragonBreath](https://github.com/MyDragonBreath) - For Submerged Compatibility and the Trapper role\
+[Guus](https://github.com/OhMyGuus) - For support for the old Among Us versions (v2021.11.9.5 and v2021.12.15)\
-[ItsTheNumberH](https://github.com/itsTheNumberH/Town-Of-H) - For the code used for Coward, Volatile, Bait, Coroner, Puppeteer, Poisoner and Cannibal roles, partially for Tracker role, bug fixes, integration of CrowdedMod and addition of sound effects\
+[ItsTheNumberH](https://github.com/itsTheNumberH/Town-Of-H) - For the code used for Coward, Volatile, Bait, Coroner, Puppeteer, Poisoner and Cannibal roles, partially for Tracker role, bug fixes and integration of CrowdedMod\
 [Ruiner](https://github.com/ruiner189/Town-Of-Us-Redux) - For Lovers being changed into a modifier and Task Tracking\
-[Term](https://www.twitch.tv/termboii) - For creating Transporter, Medium, Blackmailer, Plaguebearer, Sleuth, and porting v2.5.0 to the new Among Us version (v2021.12.15)\
+[Term](https://www.twitch.tv/termboii) - For creating Transporter, Medium, Blackmailer, Plaguebearer, Sleuth and porting v2.5.0 to the new Among Us version (v2021.12.15)\
 [BryBry16](https://github.com/Brybry16/BetterPolus) - For the code used for Better Polus\
 [Polus.gg Team](https://github.com/SubmergedAmongUs/Submerged) - For the Submerged map\
 [Slushigoose](https://github.com/slushiegoose) - For making the mod in the first place\
 [eDonnes](https://github.com/eDonnes124/) - For continuing the mod after it was discontinued\
 [Pixabay](https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=music&amp;utm_content=83775) - For a lot of the sounds effects\
 [TownOfHost-TheOtherRoles](https://github.com/music-discussion/TownOfHost-TheOtherRoles) - For a lot of the QoL code I'm using in the mod plus some chat commands

-[Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) - For created custom game options\
+[Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) - For creating custom game options which are now embedded into the mod\
-v1.0.0 has Essentials embedded and can be found [here](https://github.com/slushiegoose/Town-Of-Us/tree/master/source/Patches/CustomOption)
+[CrowdedMod](https://github.com/CrowdedMods/CrowdedMod) - For allowing to bypass the 15 player limit which is now embedded into the mod

 #
 <p align="center">This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
 Portions of the materials contained herein are property of Innersloth LLC.</p>